Sixteen South

-Sixteen South is a company creating, producing and distributing television for children.

-Founded in Belfast in 2007 by Colin Williams, they currently employ over 100 people and have partnered with major names in children's entertainment, co-producing shows with Sesame Workshop, The Jim Henson Company and the BBC.
+Sixteen South is a Northern Irish production and distribution company that specialises in creating children's television programmes.
+Founded in Belfast in 2007 by Colin Williams, Sixteen South has partnered with major names in children's entertainment, co-producing shows with Sesame Workshop, The Jim Henson Company and the BBC.

-The company has won over 50 major international television awards-including a BAFTA Award the Prix Jeunesse award, two Emmy nominations, a British Animation Award, RTS awards and many more and in business, they have been ranked among the UK's top indie producers by Televisual and been ranked at the top of the Deloitte UK and Ireland Fast 50 in 2013.
+The company has won more than 80 major international television awards, including a BAFTA Award, the Prix Jeunesse award, two Emmy nominations, a British Animation Award and RTS awards.
+In business, they have been ranked among the UK's top indie producers by Televisual and been ranked at the top of the Deloitte UK and Ireland Fast 50 in 2013.

 Television shows

 Odo

-This series is produced by Sixteen South in co-production with Polish newcomer animation studio Letko.
-This series focuses on the smallest owl in a forest camp who doesn’t let his size stop him from believing in himself and trying to prove he can do whatever he puts his mind to.
+Odo is a series about an owl named Odo who doesn’t let his small size stop him from believing in himself and trying to prove he can do whatever he puts his mind to.
+It was produced by Sixteen South in co-production with the Polish newcomer animation studio Letko.

 Pinkalicious & Peterrific

-Pinkalicious & Peterrific is an animated TV series based on the Pinkalicious series of books that premiered on February 19, 2018 on PBS Kids.
+Pinkalicious & Peterrific is an animated TV series based on the Pinkalicious series of books.
+It premiered 19 February 2018 on PBS Kids.

 Lily's Driftwood Bay

-Lily's Driftwood Bay is a 52 x 7 minutes, mixed media animated show for 4-6 year olds.
-Season one premiered in Spring 2014 and airs around the world on: Nick Jr., Sprout (TV network), ABC, SVT, MTV3, RTÉ, HOP!, NRK, TVO and is being sold to other worldwide territories by The Jim Henson Company.
+Lily's Driftwood Bay is a 52 x 7-minute episodes, mixed media animated show for 4-6 year-olds.
+Season one premiered in Spring 2014 and airs around the world on the Nick Jr. Channel, Sprout (TV network), ABC, SVT, MTV3, RTÉ, HOP!, NRK, and TVO and is being sold to other worldwide territories by The Jim Henson Company.
 Driftwood Bay is a special island that exists in the imagination of Lily, who creates a world of adventure and friendship from treasures she finds washed up on the beach.

 Lily's Driftwood Bay received the following awards: